3-manifolds/SnapPy/doc-source/installing.rst

 ======================================================

 Here are detailed instructions on how to get SnapPy working on a variety of platforms.
-The current version is 1.3.2 which was released on February 13, 2011.
+The current version is 1.3.3 which was released on March 7, 2011.

 Mac OS X
 ---------------